 GET ON THE GARDEN PATH

-Visit the Shady Pines garden, at 200 Fox Street in Cloudcroft, while the chamber group practices inside the cabin the first weeks of June, July, and September.
-(Gawking from the sidewalk is okay, too.)
+Visit the Shady Pines garden, at 200 Fox Street in Cloudcroft, while the chamber group practices inside the cabin, 9–11 a.m. and 2–5 p.m., June 1–10, July 2–6, and September 1–9.
+(Gawking from the sidewalk any old time is okay, too.)
 A donation jar benefits the Cloudcroft Schools music programs and a small part of the group's expenses.
-A public performance, "Oh So Cello in the Round," will be at 3 p.m. on July 7 at the Cloudcroft High School Commons.
+A public performance, "Oh So Cello & Friends in the Round," will be at 3 p.m. on July 7 at the Cloudcroft High School Commons.
+Admission is free, but donations will benefit the school music programs.
 For more information, as well as images of Barnebey’s twig work, go to the Shady Pines Chamber Players’ Facebook page, https://www.facebook.com/shadypineschamberplayers/.